jhaylium/haylium-blog/_posts/2021-09-26-the-quest-for-shoes.md

         )
 ```

-All in all The program works very well but it still has an identified any shoes in my size.
+All in all The program works very well but it still hasn't identified any shoes in my size.
 I haven't yet decided on a place for it to live so it just runs locally off of my laptop for now.
-I will eventually either move it to one of four locations: AWS, digital ocean, the Dell PC that I got for free and turned into a Linux machine, or one of the raspberry pis that I've laying around.
+I will eventually either move it to one of four locations: <a href="https://aws.amazon.com/">AWS</a>, <a href="https://www.digitalocean.com/">Digital Ocean</a>, the Dell PC that I got for free and turned into a Linux machine, or one of the <a href="https://www.raspberrypi.com/">Raspberry Pi's<a> that I've laying around.

-The working version of the code took me about an hour and a half to write while I was watching a fantastic documentary on HBO Max about Q. It’s pretty solid, think about doing the same if you're looking for a simple project to complete.
+The working version of the code took me about an hour and a half to write while I was watching a fantastic documentary on HBO Max about Q. The program works well - think about doing the same if you're looking for a simple project to complete.